faruuhan/mymovie-app-react/README.md

 ## About
-Muvi ku is collection list movie integration with API themoviedb
+Muvi ku is collection list movie integration with API themoviedb and my first project at alterra academy with react js

 ## Tech Stack